Precision Time Protocol Overview

 One that can be only a grandmaster clock (T-GM)

-One that can be only a slave clock (a slave-only ordinary clock or T-TSC)
+One that can be only a client clock (a client-only ordinary clock or T-TSC)

 There are two types of boundary clocks: